Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 The club will be contacted with the decision.

 The only cost for affiliation to the BMC is the individual payments for each member, there is no additional ‘club fee’.
-For 2018 the BMC fees for each Club Member are:
+The 2020 BMC fees for each Club Member are:

 There’s a 50% reduction for members joining after 30 June (There is no additional discount for students and under 18's)